 I firmly believe our role as educators is not limited to our enrolled students.
 Communicating our work to the public is critical to ensuring our results are valued, used, and critical policy decisions reflect our latest findings.
 Working with the public to assist them in understanding the world around them is the highest calling we can have.

-Among other roles, I am currently on the Board of Appeals and Charter Review Commission for Howard County
+Among other roles, I sat on the Board of Appeals and Charter Review Commission for Howard County

 I helped design the master plan for the Long Reach Village Center.

 I volunteered on the CA’s budget and financial advisory committees for a number of years.